perses/perses/docs/configuration.md

   # It contains any configuration that changes authorization behavior like default permissions
   [ authorization: <authorization_config> ]

+  # When it is true, the authentication and authorization config are considered.
+  # And you will need a valid JWT token to contact most of the endpoints exposed by the API
+  [ enable_auth: <boolean> | default = false ]

   # The secret key used to encrypt and decrypt sensitive data stored in the database such as the password of the basic auth for a datasource.
   # Note that if it is not provided, it will use a default value.
   # When Perses is used in a multi instance mode, you should provide the key.